What is cognitive-behavioral therapy (CBT) ?

 How does CBT work?

-The primary focus of modern CBT is to help patients decrease their reliance on self-defeating habits (e.g. avoidance patterns, compulsions, passivity, impulsiveness, aggressiveness, etc) and re-learn more adaptive life enhancing ways to cope (gradual activity scheduling, pleasure planning, conflict resolution, assertiveness, active listening skills, mindfulness, hypothesis testing, distress tolerance, exposure, attention retraining, breathing retraining, etc).
-Cognitive and behavioral strategies complement each other, when an impasse is reached, change in one area can stimulate change in the other.
-Our thoughts can often contribute to rigid and ineffective behavior and therefore new ways of reacting to and/or relating to our thinking is an essential part of CBT.
-“Hypothesis tests” may be used to see how adaptive our thinking and behavior actually is.
+The primary focus of modern CBT is to help patients decrease their reliance on self-defeating habits (e.g. avoidance patterns, compulsions, passivity, impulsiveness, aggressiveness) and re-learn more adaptive, life-enhancing ways to cope (e.g. gradual activity scheduling, pleasure planning, conflict resolution, assertiveness, active listening skills, mindfulness, hypothesis testing, distress tolerance, exposure, attention retraining, breathing retraining).
+Cognitive and behavioral strategies complement each other, so when an impasse in therapy is reached, change in one area can stimulate change in the other.
+Because our thoughts can contribute to rigid and ineffective behavior, new ways of reacting to and/or relating to our thinking is an essential part of CBT.
+Experiential methods such as “hypothesis tests” may be used to see how adaptive our thinking and behavior actually is.
 “Mindfulness” may be used to see thoughts for more of what they actually are and to help us accept living in the present.
 Perhaps most difficult of all, a commitment to action (traditionally called exposure or desensitization) is based on each patient’s individual values and is an essential part of CBT.

 An impressive amount of scientific research has repeatedly documented the powerful effectiveness of CBT.
 CBT has been shown to be as effective as medication for the treatment of some forms of depression and anxiety.
-Furthermore, long-term relapse rates are lower for individuals treated with CBT than on medication alone.
-CBT also works very well in combination with medication.
+Furthermore, long-term relapse rates are lower for individuals treated with CBT than by medication alone.
+For severe and complex symptoms, CBT can make a very powerful combination with medication.
+In some circumstances, starting or continuing psychiatric medication and simultaneously starting CBT, is an effective approach to gain quick momentum.

-As a parent can I participate in my sons/daughters therapy?
+As a parent can I participate in my child or adolescent’s therapy session?

-Parent participation is decided upon on a case by case basis, however some degree of parent participation is generally typical of working with children and adolescents.
-This is especially true with young elementary & middle school children.
+Parent participation is available on a case-by-case basis.
+Some degree of parent participation is typical of working with children and younger adolescents, and more frequent with young elementary & middle school children.

 Contact us to make your next appointment today or call us at: